oracle-livelabs/spatial-graph/spatial-studio/env-mp/env-mp.md

 ## Introduction

 In this lab, you deploy Spatial Studio from the Cloud Marketplace.
 The Cloud Marketplace takes care of installing and configuring Spatial Studio and an Autonomous Database.
-The Spatial Studio instance created is meant to be temporary for use during this workshop.
 For this workshop we will be using an Always Free account but you can use a paid account or an account with credits.

 Estimated Lab Time: 15 minutes